andrewdavidmackenzie/pigg/README.md

 - Allow connections between pins [Issue #95](https://github.com/andrewdavidmackenzie/pigg/issues/95)
 - Pico support for a headless hardware backend accessed over the network
 - Trigger a script or WebAssembly plugin on an input event (edge, level, etc.)

-## Project Structure

-### PIGGUI ("Piggy")

-A binary that shows a GUI for configuring pins, observing input levels and controlling output levels.
-On Raspberry Pi it has a real GPIO hardware backend (via rppal).
-On macOS, linux and windows it uses a fake GPIO hardware backend.

-### PIGLET ("Piglet)

-A "GUI-less" binary.
-Currently, it has minimal functionality.
-It can be built on any platform and will use the fake Hardware backend (but not be very useful!).

-If built on the Pi (with the "pi_hw" feature), then it has a real GPIO hardware backend.

-It takes a file command line option.
-It will load the GPIO configuration from the file (like "piggui" can) and it will apply it to the hardware.
-But currently there is no way to interact with it after that.

 ## Installing